 - Kayak: Home to the original hacker fare.
 Find the lowest price for anything, including flights, cars, hotels and more.
 Search Now

 We will provide you with a variety of things to see and do that solely revolve around Harry Potter.

 Best Harry Potter things to do in London

-Obviously, Harry Potter was based in England and much of the movies takes place in London proper.
-But with so much to see it is hard to keep track of what Harry Potters things to cross off your list.
+Obviously, Harry Potter was based in England and much of the movies take place in London proper.
+But with so much to see it is hard to keep track of what Harry Potter things to cross off your list.

 Hang on tight to the Millennium Bridge

 The infamous bridge that twists and turns in the seventh book is all sturdy now.
 Walk the bridge across the river Thames and take in all the wonderful views of London.

 At the end of the bridge is the Tate Modern, and plenty of pubs to ease a woozy stomach if the bridge starts to sway.
 (Death eaters might still be out there!).

 Visit Platform 9 ¾